mikihau/reading-notes/cheatsheet-css.md

   align-items: center;
 }
 ```
+- You can set a flex item to `display: flex` to create nested flexboxes.

 ## Grid
 - `display: grid` to parent.
 The parent is a grid container, and direct children are grid items.